 Newer buildings with larger apartments are called manshon.
 These typically have more than two storeys and are made of more sturdy materials, such as concrete.
 These often come with amenities like security systems, elevators and car parking.

-A popular option with expats in Japan is shared accommodation in large houses, sometimes called gaikokujin housing for its popularity with foreigners.
+A popular option among single expats in Japan is shared accommodation in large houses.
 The setup at these houses varies from house to house.
 Usually, they are inhabited by young expats looking to save money over the course of a short-term stay or while searching for something more permanent.
-In some shared-housing setups, the rooms are mini flatlets with their own bathrooms, while in most others, residents will have their own room but will share a kitchen, bathroom and living areas with the other inhabitants.
+In some shared-housing setups, the rooms are flatlets with their own bathrooms, while in others, residents will have their own room but will share a kitchen, bathroom, and living areas with the other inhabitants.

 Furnished or unfurnished

-Most rental properties in Japan are unfurnished and tenants should note that unfurnished apartments often don't even include appliances such as washing machines or fridges.
-Furnished accommodation is usually more suitable for foreign residents, as it reduces the initial outlay, and saves time.
-Furnished property is normally more expensive to rent, and there is limited availability.
+Most rental properties in Japan are unfurnished and typically rented without appliances, such as washing machines or refrigerators.
+Furnished accommodation tends to be more suitable for foreign residents, as it reduces the initial outlay and saves time.
+Furnished property is more expensive to rent, and there is limited availability.

 Short lets and serviced apartments

-Since rental contracts in Japan are usually signed for two years and demand high fees, short-term lets are a choice alternative for expats who are only in the country for a few months.
-Short-term rentals in Japan are typically furnished.
+Short-term lets are a good alternative for expats who are only in the country for a few months or who want to get to know an area before choosing something more permanent.
+Short-term rentals and serviced apartments are usually furnished down to linen and cutlery.
+Services such as cleaning and laundry are often included in the cost of the stay.
 There's a wide market catering to expats with options ranging from shared houses to high-end serviced apartments.

 Finding accommodation in Japan

 Finding accommodation in Japan can be a challenge for expats.
-Japan is a small, densely populated country.
-This has made the housing market competitive.
-Expats should do proper research before they arrive in the country.
-Knowing which city one will live in and which neighbourhoods or areas are appealing will make the search less overwhelming.
-Expats can use online property portals to get a feel for the housing market and set up a budget.
+Japan is a small, densely populated country and the housing market is competitive.
+Expats should conduct thorough research before arriving in the country.
+Knowing which neighbourhoods or areas are appealing will make the search less overwhelming.
+You can use online property portals to get a sense of the housing market and establish a budget.

-We recommend that expats looking for accommodation in Japan go through a real-estate agent.
+We recommend that expats looking for accommodation in Japan go through a real estate agent.
 Many landlords are reluctant to rent to foreigners, so it's best to go this route rather than attempting to rent directly from a landlord.
-Agents also have the advantage of understanding the local language and knowing the local areas.
+Agents also have the advantage of understanding the local language and being familiar with the local areas.

 There are some companies and services specialising in helping foreigners find rental housing in Japan.
 These services are generally English-friendly and could be particularly helpful for those with language barriers.